About ECO Funnel

 ECO Funnels™ can be equipped with one or more HPLC fittings.
 Located on the side of the funnel body, HPLC fittings allow the operator to connect the HPLC waste line directly to the funnel to facilitate waste collection.
 Make your request for HPLC adapters when ordering your ECO Funnels™ and we will custom fit them to your specifications.
 You can also call us a (888) 322-5722 for more information on ordering ECO Funnels™ with HPLC.

 ECO Funnel® can be purchased individually or as part of a complete system.
-All systems include a waste collection container and 4" ECO Funnel® or 8" ECO Funnel®.
+All systems include a waste collection secondary container and 4" ECO Funnel® or 8" ECO Funnel®.
 Some systems also include a secondary container for extra stability and spill control.

 Systems that include secondary containers fulfill EPA Regulations for liquid containment.
 The Federal Regulation states that containers that contain free liquid must also be contained to prevent spills due to accidental breakage of the primary container.